MicrosoftDocs/memdocs/memdocs/intune/fundamentals/planning-guide-scenarios.md

 | BYOD | Information worker |
 | BYOD | Executives |

-You can [download a template of the above table](https://gallery.technet.microsoft.com/Intune-deployment-planning-fae156c2?redir=0) to enter your organization’s use-case and sub-use-case scenarios.
+You can [download a template of the above table](https://gallery.technet.microsoft.com/Intune-deployment-planning-fae156c2?redir=0) to enter your organization's use-case and sub-use-case scenarios.

 ## Organizational groups for your scenarios